Frank Kovacs: Professional

 From December 1941 through April 1942 the Pro tour consisted of round-robin matches between Don Budge, Bobby Riggs, Fred Perry, and Kovacs (with Gene Mako, Lester Stoefen and even Bill Tilden, for one match, as replacements for the injured Kovacs and Perry).
 Budge ended up with the best record, 52 wins to 18 losses, ahead of Riggs 36-36 and Kovacs, 25 wins to 26 losses.
 Kovacs led the early part of the tour mainly because he defeated Budge in their first five matches.
 Kovacs missed one month of play on this tour due to an arm injury.
-He was ranked the world No. 3 for 1941 by Ray Bowers.
+Kovacs was ranked world No. 3 in a combined professional-amateur ranking in February, 1942 behind Budge and Riggs.

 After the tour he entered the U.S. Pro Championships at Forest Hills and reached the semifinals, losing to Riggs.
 As with the other great pros of the time, he then joined the U.S. Army.
 From 1943 to the end of WWII, Kovacs served in the army.